Here are five essential tasks to help your business stay in top financial health.

 Don’t leave customers, suppliers, creditors, and employees in the dark.
 Communicate with your community frequently.
 If workers, managers, suppliers and others don’t know what you’re thinking, they may develop erroneous conclusions about the direction of your business.
 In time, such misunderstandings can lead to unanticipated staff turnover, irritated customers, costly disputes with vendors, and other problems that may take years to correct.
 Even if the news is uniformly bad, talk to them.

 5. Stay in touch with advisors

 Attorneys, accountants, insurance brokers, lenders—all these experts can provide independent help to you and your business.
-Advisors with a fresh set of eyes can analyze your company and offer insights into what their other clients are doing to survive the pandemic.
+Advisors with a fresh set of eyes can analyze your company and offer insights into what their other clients are doing to survive an economic downturn.
 Even better, they are often best positioned to share perspectives about recently-enacted tax law provisions targeting small businesses.

 The Covid-19 Tax Resource Portal (herein after referred to as "Site") is made available as a service to our clients and others for informational purposes only.
 These materials and information should not be considered as, or a substitute for, accounting, tax or financial advice.
 While it is hoped the materials provided here are helpful as background material, it is not warranted either expressly or implied as accurate or complete.
 You should refrain in taking any action based upon the information provided here until you have received proper counsel.

 In addition, you understand that any links to any other web site or services does not constitute endorsement of or warranty of any service, product or information provided on their site(s).
 These links are provided for convenience only.

 While our intent is to make transmissions to and from this web site secure, it is understood that no warranty of security can be made and that unforeseen security breaches by "hackers" is a possibility, however slight.